syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/orthogonal.md

 ![Editing Orthogonal Segment in Blazor Diagram](../../images/OrthogonalThumbSettings.png)

-When InheritSegmentThumbShape is enabled in the connector constraints, the shape specified in the diagram will be applied to the connector segment thumb.
+When the `InheritSegmentThumbShape` constraint is enabled in the connector, the shape specified at the diagram level will be applied to the connector segment thumb.
+This allows for consistent segment thumb shapes across the entire diagram.

 The following code example illustrates how to customize orthogonal segment thumb shape using InheritSegmentThumbShape.